Vardhman Mahavir Medical College: Infrastructure

 Although the college began on a very modest note on infrastructure carved out of the portions of the Safdarjang Hospital.
 The college has a separate library building with an excellent collection of medical books and journals, and Internet facility.
 The college has a faculty in the pre-clinical, para-clinical and clinical disciplines.

 College festival

 Nirvana is the official annual literary, socio-cultural and sports festival of Vardhaman Mahavir Medical College and Safdarjang Hospital, New Delhi.
 It first started in 2004.
-Celebrities like the band Indian Ocean and Toshi have performed for a crowd that consisted of medical students from across the country as well as non-medical students and invitees from colleges affiliated to the Delhi University, Jawaharlal Nehru University and others, i.e., over 300 institutes.
+Celebrities like the band Indian Ocean and Toshi Sabri have performed for a crowd that consisted of medical students from across the country as well as non-medical students and invitees from colleges affiliated to the Delhi University, Jawaharlal Nehru University and others, i.e., over 300 institutes.